Rigbin/fhj-webserv-ex/sections/03_proxy.md

 The main difference to the origin exercise, we need to set up the `VirtualHost` to listen on port *7080* as well.

 Create the expected folder-structure and add a nice *index.html*.
+Don't forget to "enable" the site !
 After you reload apache, you should get the expected website.

 ```tree
 /var/www/blog.msd-webservice.at/